evgenyneu/evgenii.com/resume/index.md

 [Macuject](https://www.macuject.com/) – Clinical decision support software for macular disease, Melbourne, Australia.

-Full stack web developer:
+Full Stack Web Developer:

-* Programmed and maintained a Ruby on Rails web site that conencted to a PostgreSQL database.
+* Developed and maintained a Ruby on Rails website connected to a PostgreSQL database.

-* Worked on web client site code using both vanilla JavaScript, React, Redux and Stimulus libraries.
+* Worked on web client-side code using vanilla JavaScript, React, Redux, and Stimulus libraries.

-* Designed and developed CSS for responsive web pages using Bootstrap and Tailwind CSS libraries.
+* Designed and implemented responsive web pages using Bootstrap and Tailwind CSS.

-* Used Python to develop new features in machine learning image segmentation service and visualize medical eye scan data (OCT).
+* Utilized Python to develop features for a machine learning image segmentation service and visualize medical eye scan data (OCT).

-* Wrote Typescript CDK that deployed Ruby on Rails server and PostgreSQL database to AWS (infrastructure as code).
+* Created a TypeScript CDK that deployed a Ruby on Rails server and PostgreSQL database to AWS (Infrastructure as Code).

-* Wrote Ansible script to setup machine learning development environment on local Linux servers.
+* Wrote Ansible scripts to set up a machine learning development environment on local Linux servers.

-* Selected components and manually built PCs for machine learning development and model training.
+* Selected components and built PCs for machine learning development and model training.

-* Written unit and integration tests for the Ruby on Rails (Rspec) and JavaScript (Jest, Cypress) code.
+* Wrote unit and integration tests for Ruby on Rails (RSpec) and JavaScript (Jest, Cypress) code.

 * Mentored junior developers.